-- 1. Trees in Lincolnshire are an important conservation and amenity resource and should be preserved but they can present risks to highway users and adjoining property.
-Between 1999 and 2004 at least 30 people died from tree related incidents in England and Wales, with many hundreds more seriously injured.
-In April 2008 a bus struck a tree in London causing a branch to break free and kill a pedestrian.
-With an increasing public expectation of a safe environment in which to live, along with an increasingly active compensation culture, the County Council has a tree inspection policy to mitigate liability. - 2.
-Under general liability, the Council has a "duty of care" with regard to the regular inspection and hazard abatement of its tree stock.
+- 1.1 Trees in lincolnshireshire are an important conservation and amenity resource and should be preserved but they can present risks to highway users and adjoining property.
+Between 1999 and 2004 at least 30 people have died from tree related incidents in England and Wales, with many hundreds more seriously injured.
+In April 2008 a bus struck a tree in London causing a branch to break free and kill a pedestrian. - With an increasing public expectation of a safe environment in which to live, along with an increasingly active compensation culture, it is appropriate that the county council have a tree inspection policy to mitigate liability. - 1.3 Under general liability the Council has a "duty of care" with regard to the regular inspection and hazard abatement of its tree stock.
 This duty is laid down in the Occupiers Liability Acts of 1957 and 1984, the Highways Act 1980, the Miscellaneous Provisions Act of 1976 and the Health and Safety at Work Act 1974.
 Fines can be unlimited if pursued in the Crown Court.
-In extreme cases this may lead to officers facing manslaughter charges or civil action by relatives of the injured party.
-In addition, government circular 90/73: 'Inspection, Maintenance and Planting of Roadside Trees' specifically states:
+In extreme cases this may lead to officers facing manslaughter charges or civil action by relatives of the injured party. - 1.4 In addition, government circular 90/73, Inspection, Maintenance and Planting of Roadside Trees, specifically advises that

-'An authority or any person responsible for the safety of a tree is under a duty to have it inspected by a competent person at reasonably frequent intervals so that any indication of disease or possible disease present at the time of inspection can be noted and acted upon.' and
+'The Secretaries of State are advised that an authority or any person responsible for the safety of a tree is under a duty to have it inspected by a competent person at reasonably frequent intervals so that any indication of disease or possible disease present at the time of inspection can be noted and acted upon'